Authentication¶

 MARKDOWN_VAULT_MCP_OIDC_JWT_SIGNING_KEY |

-ephemeral | JWT signing key — required on Linux/Docker |
+ephemeral | JWT signing key — required on Linux/Docker (oidc-proxy mode only) |

 MARKDOWN_VAULT_MCP_OIDC_AUDIENCE |